nikomatsakis/babysteps/source/rust/no-implicit-copies/index.markdown

        | ~ AV
     AV = CE
        | [ ... ]                 (Array literal)
-       | x(...)
-(Function call with new return type)
+       | { ..., f: [...]}        (Record literals of dynamic size)

 The nonterminal `AV` indicates an allocatable value: something which may be copied into the heap.
-This is *almost* the same as a constructor expression, but it also includes arrays and `new` functions, both of which can produce values of dynamic size which cannot be placed on the stack and must therefore go in the heap.
-More details about arrays and `new` functions come later.
+This is *almost* the same as a constructor expression, but it also includes array literals and record literals of dynamic size, both of which can produce values of dynamic size which cannot be placed on the stack and must therefore go in the heap.
+More details about dynamically sized types come later.

 Note: It is illegal to use `@ mutable` when the `AV` has a non-copyable type.